Introduction to the Series

 History Russian Revolution part 2

-Brief background of the Revolution, the three stages of Russian History.
-How WW1, the army rebelling against WW1 and the last reigning Romanov facilitated the Revolution – some curious extracts from Nicholas II diary.
+Brief background of the 1917 Revolution and the three key stages of Russian History.
+How WW1, the army rebelling against the war and the last reigning Romanov Tsar facilitated the Revolution – some curious extracts from the diary of Tsar Nicholas II.

 History Russian Revolution part 1

-Opinions on the Russian Revolution reflect personal ideologies, often unconnected with the actual historical, social and economic background of the actual event.
-This first episode discusses, among other things, the interpetation of ambiguous terms, whose very ambiguity enables large discrepancies in the interpretations of history – especially the (probably) most successful social revolution in the world history of the last thousand years, compared, say, to the English Revolution of 1648 or the French Revolution of 1789.
+Opinions on the Russian Revolution reflect personal ideologies, often unconnected with the historical, social and economic background of the actual event.
+To help prevent overly biased judgments on the 1917 revolution, the episode discusses, among other things, the interpretation of ambiguous terms, (democracy, oligarchy, etc.,) whose very ambiguity enables large discrepancies in the interpretation of history at large.
+Including the 1917 (probably) most successful social revolution in world history, compared, say, to the English Revolution of 1648 or the French Revolution of 1789.